plone/training/angular/angular.rst

 We want to allow visitors to post comments about the talks.

 In the Plone backend, in :menuselection:`Site Setup --> Discussion`, we activate comments globally and we allow anonymous comments.

-And in :menuselection:`Site Setup --> Content Settings`, we select the Talk type, and we allow comments.
+In :menuselection:`Site Setup --> Content Settings`, we select the Talk type, and we allow comments.

 Now in ``src/app/talk/talk.component.html`` we just append:

 .. code-block:: html+ng2

    <plone-comments></plone-comments>

 Displaying news on the home page
 --------------------------------